Japan marks a decade since Fukushima nuclear disaster | DW | 10.03.2021

 Anti-nuclear campaigners are critical of that position and insist that Tokyo Electric Power Co.'s plan to complete the decommissioning of the three reactors that suffered meltdowns has "no prospect of success and is delusional," while people living in areas that were directly beneath the plume of radioactivity in March 2011 say their lives have been changed irreparably and forever.

-The crisis at the Fukushima nuclear plant was a result of the magnitude-9.1 Great East Japan Earthquake on the afternoon of March 11, 2011.
-The quake, the fourth most powerful anywhere in the world since modern record-keeping began in 1900, caused a series of tsunami that in places reached more than 40 meters high and bore down on the coast of northeast Japan.
+The crisis at the Fukushima nuclear plant followed the magnitude-9.1 Great East Japan Earthquake on the afternoon of March 11, 2011.
+The quake, the fourth most powerful anywhere in the world since modern record-keeping began in 1900, caused a series of tsunami waves that in places reached more than 40 meters high and bore down on the coast of northeast Japan.

 The tsunami broached the nuclear plant's sea defenses and flooded the lower parts of four of the site's six reactor buildings, causing the failure of emergency generators required to keep water pumps circulating cool water for the reactors.
 The overheating of the reactor cores caused three of the units to suffer meltdowns, with operations of the fourth unit suspended for maintenance at the time of the disaster.